Showing posts with label Issan Dorsey Roshi. Show all posts

 Zen Koans are wonderful, and no, I hate to disappoint, they are not porn.
 Can they be used as porn?
 That’s a personal decision.

 I was responding to an email from one of my favorite Zen teachers in the world, a wonderful woman with whom I share a deep love for music, flashes of koan insight, and many friends.
 After briefly exchanging personal updates, I mentioned that a mutual Zen friend and I had lost contact since the Ice Age.
-I made a mental note that it was at least three girlfriends ago, but he had not faded from my world.
+I made a mental note that it was at least three girlfriends ago, but he has not faded from my world.
 How could he?
 He’d had an enormous effect on my practice.

 I’d recently posted a short piece, “How do they think they can get away with it?”
 The teacher accused of misconduct was a friend of our mutual friend and teacher.
-In my post, I repeated the wording of the complaint of some female students: [he suggested that} “meditating while naked in his lap (based on the yab-yum image) would help their spiritual practice,” a bit of secret oral tradition that should probably best be kept secret.
+In my post, I repeated the wording of the complaint of some female students: [he suggested that] “meditating while naked in his lap (based on the yab-yum image) would help their spiritual practice,” a bit of secret oral tradition that should probably best be kept secret.

 Then I was hit by the whack of insight, seeing exactly what was in front of my eyes--let’s just call this discussion by its real name--porn.
 Webster’s third definition is “The depiction of acts in a sensational manner so as to arouse a quick, intense emotional reaction.”